 1lb package lasagna noodles

-- Season ground beef: 1 tsp salt, 1 tsp black pepper, 1 tsp salt, 1 tsp garlic powder, 1 tsp dried rosemary, 1 tsp onion powder.
+- Season ground beef: 1 teaspoon salt, 1 teaspoon black pepper, 1 teaspoon salt, 1 teaspoon garlic powder, 1 teaspoon dried rosemary, 1 teaspoon onion powder.
 Combine.
 Refrigerate for at least 1 hour to allow flavors to marry.

 - In a skillet over medium high heat, add ground beef and Italian sausage and brown.
 Instead of mincing the meat, I brown mine in larger chunks for a meatier lasagna.